10 stable releases

 Implemented Methods

-// returns the underlying bits
+// Returns the underlying bits of the bitmask.

-const fn bits(&self) -> #type {
+const fn bits(&self) -> #type;

-// contains all values
+// Returns a bitmask that contains all values.

-// if self contains all values
+// Returns `true` if the bitmask contains all values.

 const fn none() -> Self;